Panmani/KGE/README.md

 ### Method 2

-Download this Github repository
+1. Download this Github repository
+2. Unzip the file RE/jPTDP-master.zip
-Under the project root directory, run the python script
+3. Under the project root directory, run the python script

 ```shell
 $ python pipeline.py /PATH/TO/DIRECTORY/OF/INPUT/FILES